yanngv29/rhumIA/readme.md

 15. you answer is not correct because the front User type has no name field but a username field. correct it

+16. add logger for the back and log all 500 res status in this file

+17. extract the logger from app.js into a file, so the logger can be used in all the other files.
+( i have added the proposition on all files.)

+18. Remove cookie express middleware.
+Add a token model and Save the token in the database.
+Check if the token exist in db during the auth middleware.

+19. using Angular, create a user profile component, and add routing to /profile

+20.

 ## How to Build and Run the Application